orbs-network/orbs-network-typescript/README.md

 > Run when you want a fresh start.
 This will git clone all sub projects into `./projects`.

+`./install.sh`

-Make sure you have node 8+ and npm 5+ installed before building.
+* Make sure you have node 8+ and npm 5+ installed before building.
+* This command will delete `./projects` so make sure all changes are committed.

+## Build (slow)

+> Run when you made a big change in one of the sub projects and you want to fully build all of them.

 `./build.sh`

+* This will `npm install` all the sub projects which is a little slow but safer.
+* This will also lint your code which is a little slow but safer.

-## Rebuild
+## Rebuild (faster)

-> Run when you changed one of the sub projects and you want to rebuild all of them.
+> Run when you made a small code change in one of the sub projects and you want to rebuild quickly.

 `./rebuild.sh`

+* This will not `npm install` and will not lint your code.
+* If you suspect your change did not go in, run `./build.sh` instead, it's more thorough.

 ## Run Simulation